CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

     }
 ```

-- If you visit localhost/films, your view file should be loaded.
+- If you visit http://localhost/films, your view file should be loaded.

 ### Adding some CSS

-Find the public folder, inside this folder add a new folder and name it css.
+- Find the *public* folder, inside this folder add a new folder and name it *css*.

-Create a new file style.css
-Save it in this css folder
+- Create a new file *style.css* and save it in this *css* folder.
-Add the following simple CSS code to style.css
+- Add the following simple code to *style.css*.

 ```css
 body {